Rickedydoo/Arrick/README.md

 ![](Images/Main1.JPG)
 ![](Images/Main2.JPG)

-# 'Latest Government Updates' will show an offical new from Ministry of health
+# 'Latest Government Updates' will show offical news from Ministry of health
 ![](Images/Offical.JPG)

 # Schedule an appointment is for users to book their vaccination timings